Skip to content

 By Qineng Tan, L.Ac., Ph.D. & Xiaomei Cai, L.Ac., Ph.D.

-IBS abdominal pain
+IBS can cause abdominal pain and bloating.

 What is irritable bowel syndrome (IBS)?
 IBS is a chronic gastrointestinal problem that causes uncomfortable changes in the body’s elimination process.
 One day you’re constipated, then a day or two later, you may have diarrhea.
 Pains move around the whole abdominal area, and your belly feels full and tight with excess gas.
 IBS treatment typically involves taking medications and following a special IBS diet, but many people continue suffering with no IBS cure.
 In this article, we’ll talk about how to get rid of IBS naturally with acupuncture and TCM.